Deep-red Kansas lawmakers agree to Medicaid expansion

 The Kansas Senate gave the thumbs up to Medicaid expansion in the deep-red state on Tuesday.
 Lawmakers in the House had approved it earlier this year.

 The bill now goes to Governor Sam Brownback, a staunch conservative who has long opposed Obamacare.
 He is not expected to sign it into law.
+[Update: The governor vetoed the bill in late March.
+Lawmakers in the Kansas House failed to override it, which ends the effort this year.]

 "To expand Obamacare when the program is in a death spiral is not responsible policy," said Melika Willoughby, the governor's spokeswoman.
 "Kansas must prioritize the care and service of vulnerable Kansans, addressing their health care needs in a sustainable way, not expanding a failing entitlement program to able-bodied adults."